Nazar-1k/Unreal_Engine_5_Curs-1/README.md

 ![1111](https://github.com/Nazar-1k/Unreal_Engine_5_Curs-1/assets/82716260/dcfb8030-d79f-464b-99f1-70f8948e9248)

 Here's a straightforward puzzle about dungeons, featuring secret rooms and cunning mechanisms that won't allow you to acquire the golden statuette so easily.

+**Description of Implementation:**
+1. Simple control Pawn (WASD, Space);
+2. Light(Lumen & Light Bleed);
+3. Implemented Grabber class (it can pick up some objects with certain corresponding tags);
+4. Implemented move walls:
+       a.
+The first wall opens if you place a statuette next to it (the trigger that opens a secret passage works);
+       b.
+The second wall closes when the statuette is taken from the stand in the dungeon, and opens when the statuette (or jug) is returned to its place;
+6. Simple Level;
+8. ...

 Link to the game: https://drive.google.com/drive/folders/1wCfapl1J4TgRI46N-rLwpN-gczNitu1N?usp=sharing